 -The State Fish Hatchery, two miles north of Valentine, offers tours.
 It is open between May 15 and September 15.

 -Valentine National Wildlife Refuge, just a few miles south of the NSP Observing Field offers hunting, fishing, and bird watching amidst native sandhills prairie.

--Fort Niobrara Wildlife Refuge, five miles east of Valentine, features a drive-through exhibition pasture to view elk, buffalo, longhorn cattle, deer, fake watches and prairie dogs.
+-Fort Niobrara Wildlife Refuge, five miles east of Valentine, features a drive-through exhibition pasture to view elk, buffalo, longhorn cattle, deer and prairie dogs.
 A visitor center and Fort Falls waterfall complete the attraction.

 For additional information you may call the Valentine Chamber of Commerce at 1-800-658-4024 or check out the Visit Valentine website.
 These people are friendly and helpful, and they have lots of good information.